robwoodford/SEC-Card-Game/index.md

 Some groups prefer to record audio snippets with what they've agreed about each card and have someone fill out the planning template afterwards.

-It's good to give people a free choice of cards when they explore the set, but we recommend you prioritise acting on cards by the card groups they are in:
+It's good to give people a free choice of cards when they explore the set, but the cards come in groups that have a natural order to them:

 - Group 1: Basic Steps
 - Group 2: Reduce Energy Demand, part of Energy Efficiency
 - Group 3: Address Heat Loss, part of Energy Efficiency
 - Group 4: Decarbonise, part of Clean Energy
 - Group 5: Generate Energy, part of Clean Energy

+Usually taking actions in the order the groups appear leads to the fastest and largest carbon reductions.